Behavioral FinanceInvesting in the stock market

 Build investment portfolioFinancial independenceInvesting in the stock market

-findependent experience and review 2024
+findependent Experience and review 2025

 findependent is a highly interesting Swiss fintech that wants to make investing with ETFs possible for everyone.
 Discover our experiences after a few years of use – is findependent right for you?